 Ideally, each student should apply to between 8-10 colleges/universities.
 The best strategy is to select and submit applications to a variety of schools.
-The student should apply to a few “reach” schools, which represent the most selective of those to which the student, given his/her record of academic achievement and extracurricular involvement, may realistically compete for acceptance.
-S/he should also apply to schools where his/her acceptance is a likely possibility, including at least one “safety”school, a college or university at which the chances for admission are very strong and where the student would be eager to attend should his/her other college applications be denied.
+The student should apply to a few “reach” schools, which represent the most selective of those to which the student, given their record of academic achievement and extracurricular involvement, may realistically compete for acceptance.
+They should also apply to schools where their acceptance is a likely possibility, including at least one “safety” school, a college or university at which the chances for admission are very strong and where the student would be eager to attend should their other college applications be denied.

 In this college search, students should discuss possible choices with family and peers, review websites (both general sites on finding a college (ex. www.collegeboard.org) and the sites of individual institutions), as well as the materials published by the colleges and universities themselves and commercial guidebooks (such as The Fiske Guide).
 They should visit colleges and use the resources in their high school’s college guidance office.
 The student should do the research – only they can ultimately determine where and in what course of study they will be most happy.